dokmelody/jam/DEV.md

 TODO express Doknil rules as readable code and generate both the documentation card and the Clojure code TODO a CARD can be defined, but until it is not used in a CONTEXT, its implicit facts are not generated

-#### TODO Compare the size of Racket repo with Clojure repo, after installation of all tools

-FACT the Maven repo was more than 100M on .m2 directory

 ### TODO Doknil semantic

 TODO find a way for saying that a certain part of a company or similar believe in things different (like context)